michaelh23/bms_processingclass/content/outline/index.md

 ### Greyscale

-Describing color in terms of black, white, and grey in between.
+Greyscale means describing terms of black, white, and the grey inbetween.

-0 = black      255 = white     between 0 and 255 = greyscale
+- 0 = black
+- 255 = white
+- between 0 and 255 = greyscale

 ![Figure 1-13](/images/figures/figure1-13.jpg)

-Color Functions:  stroke(), fill(), background()
+You use these functions to change colors: `stroke(...)`, `fill(...)`, and `background(...)`

+You can use them like this:

+	stroke(50); // gives you a dark grey outline to your shapes background(255); // gives you a white background background(128); // gives you a medium grey background fill(0); // fills the next shapes with black

 ### <a href="http://processingclass:8888/activities/#activity-3"><b>Complete Activity 3</b></a>